ALambiel/envirospace_IE/README.md

 python -m ipykernel install --user --name invest3141 --display-name "InVEST 3.14.1"
 ```

-4. Run script
+4. You can now run indicators script

-Open any script from `run` folder, read it and modify:
+Open any script from `run` folder, read it and modify as requested:
 - data/folder path
 - parameters